-Naoko Ogigami is one of the few female directors I truly appreciate, with Megane she holds a firm claim for the top spot.
+Naoko Ogigami is one of the few female directors I truly appreciate, with Glasses [Megane] she holds a firm claim for the top spot.
 If you're looking for two hours of blissful escapism, a couch vacation like no other, you've found your film.
-Megane offers little, but what it offers is so pure and so relaxing that it's easily one of the best film in its genre.
+Glasses offers little, but what it offers is so pure and so relaxing that it's easily one of the best film in its genre.
 Make yourself a cocktail, put on something easy, sit back and just enjoy.

 Without any viable options left, Taeko decides to make the best of her vacation.
 Slowly she starts to adapt to the particularities of the hotel's visitors and even though most of them keep themselves at a safe distance, she starts to bond with them.
 That's about all there is really, no dramatic climaxes, no big lessons learned.
 Just a woman coming at ease with herself.

 There are moments of blissful comedy, moments of utter relaxation and moments of simple wonder.
-Megane is Ogigami's best film so far (though I still need to see Toilet and Rent-A-Neko), a film that doesn't ask much, but gives plenty in return.
+Glasses is Ogigami's best film so far (though I still need to see Toilet and Rent-A-Neko), a film that doesn't ask much, but gives plenty in return.
 As long as you can find the time to sit down and relax, not expecting any kind of adrenaline rush, the film will deliver in spades.
-It relishes the beauty of boredom and shows a glimpse of true bliss, even to people who wouldn't be caught dead in Taeko's situation.
-If you ask me, that's the strength of a truly powerful film.
+It relishes the beauty of boredom and shows a glimpse of true bliss, even to people who wouldn't normally want to be caught dead in main character's situation.
+If you ask me, that's the sign of a truly powerful film.